 children and young people engaged with our emotional health and wellbeing work through events like assemblies and workshops.

 I was blaming myself, but now I know it’s not my fault.
 I was blaming myself, but now I know it’s not my fault.

-facts about poverty campaigns
+facts about young refugees

-As we look to the year ahead, we are united in our determination to overturn the damaging decline in children’s well-being.
+As we look to the year ahead, we are united in our determination to overturn the damaging decline in children’s wellbeing.
 Together we can ensure more young people are safe and happy, and we can live in a society where children are able to grow up to fulfil their hopes and dreams.

 We worked with over 60,000 young people in 2022/23.
 Our Impact Summary and Annual Report showcases the amazing work done by our practitioners — as well as our colleagues working for policy change — and our progress towards our 2030 goal of overturning the damaging decline in children’s wellbeing.
 This includes work like our #ProtectEveryChildhood campaign, that’s been successfully supporting children through the cost of living crisis.
 Read more about our achievements, impact, and future goals in the report.